marcogambetta/SHAHEEN-DAR/DAR_TOOLKIT.md

 ![sketch](/RES/IMG_10b.png)
 ![sketch](/RES/IMG_10c.png)

+The actual data chunk that will be inserted in the SEGY is highlighted (i.e. middle picture where the selected data chunk is colored in orange).

 The vertical lines point to the actual shooting time (```SHOT EPOCH```) and the _expected first break_.
-The actual data chunk that will be inserted in the SEGY is also highlighted.
+In the zoomed view ```SHOT EPOCH``` is red and the  _expected first break_ is blue.

+The best practice is to check the consistency of the  _expected first break_ with the actual signal.
+If there is no accurate matching then the source's and/or the receiver's position is biased by some error.
+Deepening on this is in the  document SEGY_CREATION_Guide.md

 **colors**
 Colors codes are controlled using the option ``` -colors <list of color names ``` as in the example below.